 If you are not Jewish, you do not need to observe Shabbat the same way we do.

-How to Keep the Sabbath Holy – How We Usher in the Holy Sabbath as a Bride as a Messianic Jew
+How to Keep the Sabbath Holy – How We Usher in the Holy Sabbath Day in the Bible as a Bride as a Messianic Jew

 We prepare for the Day- Friday is traditionally Preparation Day!
 The meals are cooked ahead of time since cooking is work.
 This is SO much fun because one of the things I love most about Preparation Day is making homemade challah bread.
 The table is set with candles and it is so warm and inviting.